bchugg/bchugg.github.io/_writing/anxious_generation.md

 However, there are clearly some data which contradict his view.
 For one, there are countries in which self-harm rates are decreasing.
 Second, the rise stops in many countries after 2015, which is possibly inconsistent with Haidt’s thesis (though we wouldn’t know, because we’re not told what his thesis predicts specifically).
 Third, the rise in suicide is only in select countries.

 Disappointingly, the book does nothing to explore these complexities.
 It leaves readers with the impression that wherever data exists, we see this rise.
 Moreover, it deliberately sweeps various complexities under the rug.
 It uses data for 10-14 year olds when convenient, and data for 15-19 year olds otherwise.
-Later in the book it will justify its conclusions with experiments done on college students, i.e., 18-25 year olds.
+Later in the book Haidt will justify his conclusions with experiments done on college students, i.e., 18-25 year olds.
 This lack of nuance and attention to detail is frustrating, to say the least.

 # II.
 Haidt’s thesis